 - Typical Group:

 - 16-18 Students, 2 Leaders

 - 2 week(s)

-Known as “the Nature Isle of the Caribbean,” Dominica is a striking land of towering volcanic peaks, extensive rain forests, cool freshwater lakes and streams, windblown surf, hot springs, mud baths, and undisturbed black and white sand beaches.
+Known as “the Nature Isle of the Caribbean,” Dominica is a striking land of towering volcanic peaks, extensive rain forests, cool freshwater lakes and streams, windblown surf, hot springs, and undisturbed black and white sand beaches.
 Based in a small village on the northeastern coast, work alongside our Dominican hosts on a variety of service projects.

-We make our home in a house or community building close to the center of the village, which our hosts kindly make available for our use.
+We make our home in a community building close to the center of the village, which our hosts kindly make available for our use.
 Accommodations are basic: we use sleeping bags and sleeping pads on the floor and have separate sleeping space for girls and boys.
 While there are simple showers and running water, both water and electricity are intermittent.
 Our home has kitchen facilities and we work with local women to prepare meals for the group.

 We take advantage of the island’s extraordinarily diverse geography.
 Hike to majestic Trafalgar Falls to bathe in the mineral pools, snorkel above the bubbling geothermal vents of Champagne Beach, and browse the colorful marketplaces of Portsmouth and Roseau.

 Over the weekend, we head off on an overnight excursion to a rain forest resort in the mountains.
 With knowledgeable local Dominican guides, we trek into the mountains to the world’s second largest Boiling Lake.
 Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.